Grant T. PecorGrant Pecor Clark Hill

 Grant's practice involves all aspects of labor and employment law, including collective bargaining, grievance arbitrations, unfair labor practice proceedings, wage-and-hour matters, unemployment, employee handbooks and personnel policies, teacher tenure act proceedings, and hearings before state and federal administrative agencies and courts.
 He also is well versed in areas unique to the health care and transit industries, such as criminal background mandates, licensure requirements, Drug-Free Workplace, FTA Drug and Alcohol Program, Commercial Drivers Licenses, and Section 13(C) requirements.
 His broad-ranging administrative practice enables him to represent and advise clients nationally on matters governed by the National Labor Relations Act.
 When disputes arise, he works closely with local counsel representing clients in state courts across the country.

 Grant is a recognized thought leader on organized labor and union-related issues in the health care industry.
 He has regularly served as the keynote speaker for the Health Care Association of Michigan's annual conference, is editor of a chapter in BNA's highly regarded manual The Developing Labor Law, and has been a member of the American Bar Association's Committee on the Development of the Law Under the National Labor Relations Act for more than a decade.

 Grant is a member of the 2009 class of Leadership Grand Rapids and is a volunteer scuba diver for the John Ball Zoo.
-He frequently presents on a variety of labor and employment topics, including providing in-house training for several organizations.
+He is listed in Best Lawyers in America as one of the best labor and employment law attorneys and frequently presents on a variety of labor and employment topics, including providing in-house training for several organizations.